-Applications must be postmarked no later than February 1.
+Applications must be submitted by February 1.

 Recipients and alternates will be notified in April, and each scholarship award will become effective when the student is enrolled in college.
 The scholarship award will be sent directly to the college and will be credited to the recipient's account.

 If a recipient's studies are interrupted by illness, accident or other extenuating circumstances, a student can request that the scholarship be held for later use.